 - Place the whetstone on a cutting board or countertop, with the coarse grit face up.
-A wet paper towel underneath the stone can help keep it from sliding.
+Place a wet paper towel underneath the stone can help keep it from sliding.

-- With one hand, grasp the knife by the handle and hold the edge against the stone, point-first, with the cutting edge meeting the stone at around a 22-degree angle.
+- With one hand, grasp the knife by the handle and hold the edge of the knife against the stone, point-first, with the cutting edge meeting the stone at around a 22-degree angle.
 You can stabilize the blade with your other hand.

 - With moderate pressure, slide the blade forward and across the whetstone, covering the entire length of the blade and keeping the blade flush against the stone at a constant 22-degree angle.

-- Do this 10 times, then flip the knife over and give the other side of the blade 10 strokes on the whetstone.
+- Do this ten times, then flip the knife over and give the other side of the blade ten strokes on the whetstone.

-- Now flip the whetstone over to the fine grit side and give each side of the blade 10 strokes.
+- Now flip the whetstone over to the fine grit side and give each side of the blade ten strokes.

 - Finish by using a sharpening steel to hone the blade, then rinse and wipe the blade dry to remove any metal particles.